nodejs/node/doc/api/diagnostics_channel.md

 for the duration of the given function, then publishes the [`start` event][] for the channel within the context of the bound stores.
-If a transform function was given to [`channel.bindStore(store)`][] it will be applied to transform the message data before it becomes to context value for the store.
+If a transform function was given to [`channel.bindStore(store)`][] it will be applied to transform the message data before it becomes the context value for the store.
 The prior storage context is accessible from within the transform function in cases where context linking is required.